ecogetaway/ecogetaway-portfolio/README.md

 - **IT Project Leadership**: Technical project management, system integration, process optimization

 ### What I'm Looking For
 I'm actively seeking opportunities where I can contribute to meaningful projects that make a difference.
-Whether it's mentoring developers, contributing to open-source projects, or helping organizations with their technology needs, I'm excited to bring my experience and enthusiasm to the table.
+Whether it's junior project managers, contributing to open-source projects, or helping organizations with their technology needs, I'm excited to bring my experience and enthusiasm to the table.

 - 💻 Software development (web, mobile, desktop applications)
 - 🤖 AI/ML implementations and integrations